yuukominaru/music-genre-classification/README.md

-This repository contains a JSON file containing MFCC extraction results from the GTZAN dataset.
+This repository contains a JSON file containing MFCC extraction results from the GTZAN dataset and model training histories.